-Parseur lets you easily send your data extracted from emails and document to Google Sheets.
+Parseur lets you easily send your data extracted from emails and documents to Google Sheets.
 Let's see how.

 Note: this article assumes you already have created and configured your Parseur mailbox.
 Check out this page to get started if that is not the case.